pinkcoder718/PythonLabs/README.md

 # PythonLabs
-All the Pyhthon Programs executed for learning purpose
+All the Python Programs executed for learning purpose